pharindoko/csv-pipe-playground/README.md

 2. Filewatcher event will be triggered
 3. Worker will be created via Rabbit MQ / Celery

    - Read CSV via Pandas
-- Store content as json in database
+   - Store content in database

 ## requirements